NICEPEEK2/Cesium_List/README.md

-# Welcome to the maintained Geometry Dash Shitty List repo!
+# Welcome to the maintained Geometry Dash Shitty list repo!

 # FAQ